 Finally, you will make repayments over the agreed-upon period of time.
 Repayments are generally very fair and can fit comfortably around even a small budget.

-With NILS providers located all across Australia, you could find a provider near you.
+With NILS providers located all across the country, you could find a provider near you.

 What can I buy with a NILS loan?